 1880 Near Tewantin, the celebrated Aboriginal bushranger Jackey Campbell was captured in Goodchap's paddock, eventually overpowered and trussed with Mrs Goodchap's clothes line.

-1887 A series of aboriginal reserves were established in southeast Queensland and within a few years, most of the indigenous inhabitants remaining within the Noosa district had been removed to settlements such as Cherbourg and Barambah.
+1887 A series of Aboriginal reserves were established in southeast Queensland and within a few years, most of the local Indigenous Australians remaining within the Noosa district had been removed to the Cherbourg settlement (formerly known as Barambah).

-1897 The Queensland government enacted laws that forced the removal of indigenous peoples to reserves and over the next couple of years the last of the Gubbi Gubbi people in Noosa were removed to Cherbourg.
+1897 The Queensland government enacted laws that forced the removal of Indigenous Peoples to reserves and over the next couple of years the last of the Kabi Kabi people in Noosa were removed to Cherbourg.
 It would be 25 years before they were released and able to return to Noosa.

 Adams, R. J. L. (2000), Noosa and Gubbi Gubbi: the Land, the People, the Conflict, Tewantin: Ultreya Publications.